mefernandez/spring-dynamic-profiles/README.md

 I kept a package for every iteration, ending with {.a .b .c}
 The next section explain the main problem I was trying to solve in each iteration.

+# TL;DR

+It's still a work in progress!
+I will link to the final result when done.

 # The case

 ![diagram](http://yuml.me/3b1fc7df.png)